 The terms of the subordinated notes of Saratoga CLO entitles the Company to the residual net interest income in Saratoga CLO, which are paid on a quarterly basis after payment of all expenses, assuming that the Saratoga CLO remains in compliance with its various debt and rating agency compliance tests.
 The Company's investment in the subordinated notes of Saratoga CLO can be sold or transferred at any time.
-The Company has held 100% of the subordinated notes of Saratoga CLO.
+The Company has held 100% of the subordinated notes of Saratoga CLO since the inception of Saratoga CLO.